 Reducing, reusing and recycling waste is an opportunity to divert resources from landfill.
-Despite the success of Council recycling programs, leading to a stable domestic resource recovery performance of between 44-45% annually, just over half of the total waste received is still sent to landfill.
+Despite the success of Council recycling programs which have led to a stable domestic resource recovery performance of between 44-45% annually, just over half of the total waste received is still sent to landfill.

 The existing Waste Reduction and Recycling Plan 2015-20 (the Plan) aims to tip the balance the other way so that less than half of the waste is landfilled.
 This means greater focus on resource efficiency.
-The more recycling the Redlands community undertakes, the less waste will go to landfill.
+The more recycling the Redlands Coast community undertakes, the less waste will go into landfill.
 Recycling actions that can be undertaken relatively easily, quickly and without substantial investment have been prioritised.
 Continued growth in the optional green bin service across the mainland is an ongoing target area to improve the diversion of garden organics from landfill.

-A statutory review of this Plan will occur in 2019-2020 once the Queensland Waste Strategy is finalised.
+A statutory review of the Plan will occur by December 2020.
 Advancing resource efficiency will have an even greater focus.
 This means moving from a linear model (where resources are extracted, processed, used and then disposed) to a cyclical model (where resources are separated and recovered then recycled again and again).